My Account

 Other Paris Tourist Scam

 Dancing doll scam.
-You will find this on streets of Paris.
-It looks like these dolls magically dance, but don't be fooled.
+You will find this scam on the streets of Paris.
+It looks like these dolls magically dance, but don’t be fooled and keep a hand on your wallet or bag.